The Best Online Bachelor’s Programs in Forensic Science

 The Advantages of a Forensic Science Education

-A graduate of an associate degree program in forensic science may find a job as a forensic assistant or technician, but this degree is much more likely to serve as a beginning step in the journey to a career as a forensic scientist.
-According to the American Academy of Forensic Sciences, forensic science technicians should earn at least a bachelor's degree in a natural science, such as chemistry or biology, or in forensic science.
+A graduate of an associate degree program in forensic science may find a job as a forensic assistant or technician, but this degree is much more likely to serve as a stepping stone to a career as a forensic scientist.
+According to the American Academy of Forensic Sciences, forensic science technicians should earn at least a bachelor's degree in forensic science or in a natural science, such as chemistry or biology.

-While bachelor's degree holders are qualified to begin careers as forensic science technicians, the job market is competitive and graduates with master's degrees enjoy the most opportunities.
+While bachelor's degree holders are qualified to begin careers as forensic science technicians, the job market is competitive.
+Graduates with master's degrees enjoy the most opportunities.
 Successful job seekers often possess an undergraduate degree in a natural science and a master's degree in forensic science.

 The next section discusses positions available to graduates of online bachelor's in forensic science programs and potential salaries at various points in these careers.